moose-c/Hyde-Platform/documentation/rest-raw.md

 **Q**, what github account do you want me to use?

-The project is now devided into chapters:
+The project is now devided into chapters:s
-1) orientation & data investigation & server setup
-2) Database
+1) Rest
 3) Backend
-4) Geoserver
+4) Middle-end
 5) Frontend
-6) Addons
 The notes will be structured accordingly.
 For each, there will be a raw md file such as this one, more or less a diary, and there will be a summary containing relevent, stepwise information.

+Just have the repository on your own account on github, invate Kees & Britta as collaborators.

 ## Investigate Existing Websites
 https://plataforma.brasil.mapbiomas.org/cobertura?activeBaseMap=9&layersOpacity=100&activeModule=coverage&activeModuleContent=coverage%3Acoverage_main&activeYear=2021&mapPosition=-15.114553%2C-51.416016%2C4&timelineLimitsRange=1985%2C2021&baseParams[territoryType]=1&baseParams[territories]=1%3BBrasil%3B1%3BPa%C3%ADs%3B0%3B0%3B0%3B0&baseParams[activeClassTreeOptionValue]=default&baseParams[activeClassTreeNodeIds]=1%2C7%2C8%2C9%2C10%2C2%2C11%2C12%2C13%2C14%2C15%2C16%2C3%2C17%2C18%2C27%2C37%2C38%2C39%2C40%2C41%2C28%2C42%2C43%2C44%2C19%2C20%2C4%2C21%2C22%2C23%2C24%2C5%2C25%2C26%2C6&baseParams[activeSubmodule]=coverage_main